amazon-ion/ion-docs/rfcs/inline_symbols.md

-In these cases, creating symbol IDs for these keys pollutes the symbol table; it creates additional entries that readers and writers must store in memory but which do not provide any data size psavings.
+In these cases, creating symbol IDs for these keys pollutes the symbol table; it creates additional entries that readers and writers must store in memory but which do not provide any data size savings.
 Once added, the only way to remove these values from the symbol table is to reset it altogether.
-This discards valuable symbols in the process, requiring them to be detected again.
+This discards valuable symbols in the process, requiring them to be detected again downstream.

 ## Inline symbols